 C++ set get_allocator

-C++ set get_allocator function is used to return the copy of allocator object which helps to construct the set container.
+The C++ get_allocator function is employed to retrieve a duplicate of the allocator object that aids in constructing the set container.

 Syntax